 3. This exercise moves a lot of ether through the body in the correct direction.

 This exercise has been known on earth for millennia, but is only taught to monks and nuns in monasteries and convents around the world.
 As a result, the idea is unknown to the public.
-For much more about it, please read The Pushing Down Exercise on this site.
+For much more about it, please read The Pulling Down Exercise on this site.